abeaufays/shared_config/README.md

 _This script uses symlink, updating this repo will be enough for future evolutions_

-It will prompt you to enter a name and email to add it to a `.gitconfig.user` that will contain user specific config

 ### Add commit message template to one project

 Inside target repository: